-Depending on how you or your loved one used the drug can cause its specific effects.
+Cocaine side effects can vary depending on the method of use.
 If you’ve snorted it, you could have issues along the nasal passages such as loss of sense of smell, nosebleeds, problems swallowing, runny nose, and throat hoarseness.

 If you’ve smoked it, the lungs may be damaged, and asthma is more pronounced.
 The World Health Organization also announced that side effects from COVID-19 could be more dangerous with preexisting pulmonary issues.